The Effects of Space on Coatings & Optical Materials | CMN & More November 2021 Vol 31 Issue 4

 Atomic oxygen is generated by the dissociation of oxygen (O2) by solar UV at wavelengths <250 nm.
 The highest concentration of atomic oxygen resides at 180 to 650 km altitudes and reactive energy is ~ 5 eV.
 AtOx can oxidize silicones and metal surfaces and break down polymers to form volatile contaminants.
 Erosion can penetrate to millimeters (mm) in depths in some materials leaving rough surfaces that can entrap contaminates.
 Abrasion-like erosion of surfaces that results from head-on impact (in the ram direction) creates scattering surfaces.
 High and low-energy protons in Low Earth Orbit can induce absorption, increasing transmission losses in optical coatings and materials [7].
 The high electron density in Geosynchronous Earth Orbit primarily affects electronics and has little effect on optical coatings.
 Solar UV presents an existing threat to coating and materials stability in both Low Earth Orbit and Geosynchronous Earth Orbit.
 The thousands of square meters of solar panels that power nearly all space instruments have UV reflecting and stable AR coatings to ensure adequate end-of-life performance.
 The International Space Station and communications satellites orbit in LEO orbits where the energy and flux of protons and atomic oxygen concentrations are high.

 Space instruments are designed to survive a specified total absorbed radiation dose budget expressed in Rads (radiation absorbed dose) for the lifetime of the mission.
 Typical optical instrument design specifications are for total mission doses ~ 30 kRad.
 An aluminum shield ~1 mm thick stops electrons and protects electronics.
 High energy ions and protons can cause showering of lower energy particles from housings.
 Highly sensitive devices exposed to the high energy radiation of deep space require a shield of tungsten.
 Optical surfaces that are exposed must be inherently resistant and stable to radiation, UV, and AtOx exposure.
 Achieving resistance requires attention to coating materials and their deposition processes.
-In general, as discussed in previous CMN issues, the selection of metal oxide compounds and deposition with high purity and high packing density processes is necessary to produce coatings that are stable in applications such as the space environment.
+Generally, selecting metal oxide compounds and deposition with high purity and high packing density processes are necessary to produce coatings that are stable in the space environment.

 Radiation-Induced Damage